makingbloke/EntityFrameworkCore.Extensions/ReadMe.md

 **`DbContextOptionsBuilder UseSqliteUnicodeNoCase(this DbContextOptionsBuilder optionsBuilder)`**

 This method must be called from within the `OnConfiguring` override method in the database context (or similar).
-This method replaces the SQLite internal NOCASE collation sequence with a Unicode compatible case and accent insensitive one.
+This method replaces the SQLite internal NoCase collation sequence with a Unicode compatible case and accent insensitive one.

 **`ModelBuilder UseSqliteCaseInsensitiveCollation(this ModelBuilder modelBuilder)`**

 This method must be called from within the `OnModelCreating` override method in the database context (or similar).
-This method ensures all text fields in the entities use the SQLite NOCASE collaction sequence.
+This method ensures all text fields in the entities use the SQLite NoCase collaction sequence.
 (This can be used in conjunction with `UseSqliteUnicodeNoCase` to ensure all text fields are case and accent insensitive).

 **`ModelBuilder UseSqlServerCaseInsensitiveCollation(this ModelBuilder modelBuilder)`**